hkpori/popvote4-spec/crypto_spec.md

 ### Actors

 * **Polling Authority** is a group of individuals who hold a share to the keys to sign manifest files.
-They are responsible for maintaining the systme's integrity, such as authorizing Tallying Authority and Voting Station Devices.
+They are responsible for maintaining the system's integrity, such as authorizing Tallying Authority and Voting Station Devices.
 * **Tallying Authority** is a group of individuals who hold a share to the keys to decrypt ballots.
   They are responsible for the tallying process.
 There can be multiple Tallying Authority for